Trademark Classes Cheat Sheet Australia: 45 Classes

 | 23 | Yarns & threads | Yarns and threads for textile use | Hand-dyed knitting yarn, embroidery thread, weaving cotton |

-| 24 | Textiles & furnishings | Textiles and substitutes for textiles; household linen | Bed linen, tea towels, curtain fabric, tablecloths |
+| 24 | Textiles & furnishings | Textiles, household linen & curtains | Bed linen, tea towels, curtain fabric, tablecloths, fabric by the metre |

-| 25 | Clothing | Clothing, footwear, and headgear | T-shirts, activewear, baby onesies, wide-brim hats, leather boots |
+| 25 | Clothing | Clothing, footwear and headgear - finished garments only | T-shirts, activewear, baby clothing, leather boots, wide-brim hats |

-| 26 | Haberdashery | Lace, braid, and embroidery; buttons, hooks, and pins | Sew-on patches, zippers, hair clips, ribbons |
+| 26 | Haberdashery | Lace, ribbons, buttons, pins & hair accessories | Hair clips, scrunchies, sew-on patches, zippers, ribbons |

-| 27 | Floor coverings | Carpets, rugs, mats, and linoleum | Handwoven rugs, yoga mats, artificial turf, vinyl flooring |
+| 27 | Floor coverings | Carpets, rugs, mats & linoleum - floor use only (not sporting mats) | Handwoven rugs, door mats, artificial turf, cork flooring, vinyl flooring |

-| 28 | Toys & sporting goods | Games, toys, and sporting articles | Board games, plush toys, cricket bats, fishing lures, puzzles |
+| 28 | Toys & sporting goods | Games, toys, sporting articles & gymnastic equipment | Board games, plush toys, cricket bats, gym equipment, yoga mats, fishing gear, puzzles |

-| 29 | Processed foods | Meat, fish, preserved foods, dairy products, and oils | Beef jerky, nut butter, pickled vegetables, plant-based cheese |
+| 29 | Processed foods | Meat, fish, preserved & frozen foods, dairy, eggs & food oils | Beef jerky, nut butter, pickled veg, plant-based cheese, cooking oils, yoghurt |

-| 30 | Staple foods | Coffee, tea, cocoa, sugar, rice, flour, bread, pastries, sauces, and spices | Specialty coffee beans, hot sauce, sourdough bread, chocolate bars, spice blends |
+| 30 | Staple foods | Coffee, tea, flour, bread, pastries, sauces, spices, chocolate, honey & cereals | Specialty coffee, hot sauce, sourdough, chocolate bars, spice blends, honey, granola, muesli |

-| 31 | Fresh produce | Raw agricultural products, live plants, and animal foodstuffs | Fresh flowers, pet food, seeds, fresh fruit and vegetables |
+| 31 | Fresh produce | Raw agricultural products, fresh food, live plants, seeds & pet food | Fresh flowers, pet food, seeds, live plants, fresh fruit and vegetables |

-| 32 | Non-alcoholic beverages | Beers and non-alcoholic beverages | Craft beer, kombucha, sparkling water, fruit juice |
+| 32 | Non-alcoholic beverages | Beer and non-alcoholic beverages, mineral water | Craft beer, kombucha (low ABV), sparkling water, fruit juice, energy drinks |

-| 33 | Alcoholic beverages | Alcoholic beverages (except beers) | Wine, gin, whisky, ready-to-drink cocktails |
+| 33 | Alcoholic beverages | Alcoholic beverages (except beers) | Wine, gin, whisky, rum, vodka, ready-to-drink cocktails, liqueurs |

-| 34 | Tobacco & smoking | Tobacco, smokers' articles, and matches | Cigarettes, vaping devices, rolling papers, lighters |
+| 34 | Tobacco & smoking | Tobacco, smokers' articles & e-cigarettes | Vaping devices, e-liquids, rolling papers, lighters |

 Services classes (Classes 35–45)